UniversityOfPlymouth-Electronics/Embedded-Systems/level4/TASK101.md

 [CLICK THIS LINK](https://dle.plymouth.ac.uk/mod/quiz/view.php?id=943383)

-Note that these quizzes are used to monitor student engagement and to help the tutor provide feedback when required.
+> **Note** that these quizzes are used to monitor student engagement and to help the tutor provide feedback when required. *Please ensure you complete them before moving to the next task*.

 Next, we are going to build on what you have learned so far and try to write some simple code.